CS in Schools is a free industry-supported programme that helps teachers learn how to successfully teach coding.

 The programme runs at no cost to schools, and is funded by philanthropic support.
 The founders are volunteers too.

-Learn about the compulsory workshop on its dedicated page.
+Learn about the workshop at its dedicated page.

 There’s also more detail on our programme page.